pkardas/notes/books/designing-data-intensive-applications.md

 Many systems need to automatically detect fault nodes, for example: load balancer needs to stop sending requests to a node that is dead.
 Unfortunately  it is hard to tell whether a node is working or not.

+Timeout is the only sure way od detecting a fault.
+Appropriate duration of timeout is difficult to estimate.
+The telephone network uses circuit - a fixed, guaranteed amount of bandwidth between 2 callers.
+On the other hand TCP dynamically adapts the rate of data transfer to the available network capacity.
+TCP is optimised for busy networks, circuit would not work for internet's use case.

+Clocks and time is important, in distributed systems we never know the delay between send and received.

+Time-of-day clocks - returns current date and time according to some calendar.
+Usually synchronised with NTP (Network Time Protocol).
+Time-of-day clocks are unsuitable for measuring time (clock might be reset during measurement, because it was desynchronised).

+Monotonic clocks - suitable for measuring elapsed time, they are guaranteed to always move forward (time-of-day clock my jump back in time).
+NTS may adjust monotonic clock frequency if it discoveries it is too slow of too fast.

+Software must be designed on the assumption that the network will occasionally be faulty, and the software must handle such faults gracefully.